CleverCloud/doc.clever-cloud.com/commons/tools/crons.md

 ## Access environment variables

-To access environment variable, you must wrap your commands in a bash script.
+To have access to environment variable, you must wrap your commands in a bash script.
 Let's say your command is `bundle exec rake myapp:dosomething`.

-You need to put it an a bash script, starting with `#!/usr/bin/bash -l`.
+You need to put it in a bash script, starting with `#!/usr/bin/bash -l`.
 The *`-l`* is very
 important:

 ```bash